ItsDEFAULT/SIH/Readme.md

 }
 ```

-- The chapter array can contain n number of chapter objects.
+- The chapters array can contain n number of chapter objects.

 ### Thankyou for your contributions!